ibm-cloud-docs/cis/mtls.md

 To set up mTLS authentication in the IBM CIS console for a particular endpoint:
 1. In the Root certificates table, click **Add** to define a new root certificate.
-1. Paste the certificate content into the content field, provide a name for the Root CA, and add one or more fully qualified domain names (FQDN) of the endpoints that you want to use this certificate.
+1. Paste the certificate content into the content field.
+Provide a name for the Root CA, and add one or more fully qualified domain names (FQDN) of the endpoints that you want to use this certificate.
    These FQDNs are the hostnames that are used for the resources protected by the application policy.
 You must associate the Root CA with the FQDN used by the application that is protected.

 1. Click **Save**.